LivePersonInc/developer-center/pages/documents/ConversationalAI/ConversationBuilder/GettingStarted/1-CreateANewBot.md

 1. Click **+ Dialog** to add another dialog.

-2. In the dialog that appears, enter a name of "Fallback", and select "Fallback Dialog" for the **Dialog Type**.
+2. In the dialog box that appears, enter a name of "Fallback", and select "Fallback Dialog" for **Dialog Type**.

     You don't need to add a User Says interaction to the Fallback dialog, because the Fallback dialog has special properties that cause it to display when there are no other matches available.